IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - gyrfalcon was a kite fighting fan? like raven? connections, were they working together? or was looking for valespinner?
 - Leads: reservoirs, kites?
 Clues (maybe offload some to a secondary location, guarded by another encounter? or gated by assassin fight?)
-- [ ] newly replaced window (line of sight from flank of La Norza, where assassin shot)
+- [ ] boarded up, broken window (line of sight from flank of La Norza, where assassin shot)
 - [ ] mailbox: correspondence with gandras dol.
 Gandras has attempted multiple times to buy Orin's land to convert it all to saltwood groves, Orin has refused
 	- [ ] Orin has also told all their neighbors they should refuse similar offers
 - [ ] Filler: orange and blue kite with a wing torn.
 25 gold stashed under the bed, untouched.
-Crossbow, shortsword. (add stuff abt working with unions)
+Crossbow, shortsword.
+Paper jotted with farspeech runes, contacts for Titus + other saltwood workers.
 - [ ] Tiny bit of blue powder, broken string (overturned box?) (from Owl's crushed lapis prayer beads, found at atoll)
+- [ ] TODO: lead to reservoir
 - Investigating fray wraith attacks, possible connection to reservoir attack at same time
 	- [ ] Asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
 	- [ ] Fish scale (from the waterwheel piece) (optional, maybe don't say where from)
-	- [ ] Maybe suspicions that the wraiths are not real wraiths?
+		- Maybe suspicions that the wraiths are not real wraiths?
 	- [ ] Asked Macaw to audit Fray damages in the various trading firms that do business at the isle.
 The only one that didn't have damages recently was Kingswill trading
 	- [ ] Found the atoll where kingswill got permission to cull sahuagin, build a ship dock
 		- I found something at the atoll.
 I don't dare commit it to writing - but if it means what I think it does, then the danger is very, very close at hand.